Schengen travel insurance for U.K nationals

 Do I need a Schengen Visa and travel insurance to travel from the U.K. to the Schengen Area?

-If you are a U.K. citizen, you do not currently need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, as the country currently has visa-free travel arrangements with the Schengen Zone of countries.
-However, this may change after January 2021, when the transition period following Britain’s exit from the European Union (EU) is set to conclude.
+If you are a U.K. citizen, you do not currently need a visa to travel to the Schengen Area if you plan on staying for fewer than 90 days, as the country currently has visa-free travel arrangements with the Schengen Zone of countries, despite Britain’s departure from the European Union (EU) and the end of its transition period at the end of 2020.

 For those on a tighter budget or who want basic coverage, AXA provides Low Cost Schengen Area travel insurance that meets your visa requirements from as little as €0.99 per day.
 This will cover you for medical expenses up to €30,000 in all Schengen countries and offer you coverage in case of repatriation.
 A certificate proving you are insured will be available immediately, meaning you can get on with your application.